-There isn’t a depressed or struggling person alive who doesn’t think some part of their problems – some part of why their life is as it is, and they are as they are – is the fault of their parents.
-In a world where so many struggle with esteem issues, and confidence issues, and love issues, the easiest to blame is also the most obvious to blame: their parents.
+There isn’t a depressed or struggling person alive who doesn’t think some part of their problems – some part of why their life is as it is, and they are as they are – is the fault of those that raised them.
+Cause in a world where so many struggle with esteem issues, and confidence issues, and love issues, the easiest to blame are also the most obvious to blame: their parents.

-And so slowly or very fast, they develop a quiet or pretty damn obvious resentment or hatred of the people who raise them, and the way in which they do or DO NOT do so according to the ways in which they think they should.
+And so slowly they develop a quiet or pretty damn obvious resentment or hatred of those who raise them, and the way in which they do or do not do so according to the ways they think they should.

 And in many ways, and in many cases, it’s deserved.

 But I think that one of the greatest causes of our broken homes and broken minds; of the anger and sadness so many accept as their normal way of life, and the inadequacy and helplessness they learn so young, isn’t the conditions or circumstances of their childhood per se.

 It isn’t necessarily what their parents do to them, or never do with them.
 Nor is it entirely the restrictive rules they may establish (that traps kids or demeans them), or the discipline their parents might force (that hurts them or embarrasses them).

 It isn’t always the cutting words their parents say, or the lack of love they show.
 It isn’t just the times they go too far in disciplining them, or the occasions they fail to go far enough in supporting them.

 In fact, it isn’t really their parents at all.